×

 The first few possessions for both teams remained scoreless until Cayden Veldhuisen got MCC on the board with an open layup, just as LQPV responded with a 3-pointer.

-The Rebels played a full-court press and in a zone defense, but their attack and efficient shooting made the difference to pull away with an early double-digit lead.
-Nearly all of MCC’s points came from a drive to the basket or a second-chance possession with an aggressive offensive rebounding effort, with just one 3-pointer the entire night.
+The Rebels played an occasional full-court press and a zone defense, but their attack and efficient shooting made the difference to pull away with an early double-digit lead.
+Nearly all of MCC’s points came from a drive to the basket or a second-chance possession with an aggressive offensive rebounding effort.
+The Rebels made one 3-pointer in the game.

 “We got guys that can do it [rebound], especially with Wyatt and Swenny [Swenson], but I thought that Cayden Veldhuisen really put his mind to it,” Cariveau said.
 “He had two early ones, and it got him two buckets as well.
 I thought he played a really good game all around.
 Yeah, it’s [our offensive rebounding] something that can really be a positive.”